lalelisealstad/mybook-dashboard/README.md

 Vizualisation:
 My read books:
 - book topics tree map
-- books read timeline
+- books read timeline, line chart
-- timeline showing when books were written
+- timeline showing when books were written, barchart

 - top five books rates vs other ratings, with rating count
 - distribution of pages
 - distribution of languages
 - top rated topics using categories and the topics from open ai
+- viz showing own rating vs other ratings. one total to ssee if rating more generous or not than most people

 Want to read:
 - top five rated books